mjordan/islandora_bagger/README.md

 drupal_base_url: 'http://localhost:8000/node/'
 fedora_base_url: 'http://localhost:8080/fcrepo/rest/'

+# How to name the Bag directory (or file if serialized).
+One of 'nid' or 'uuid'.
+bag_name: nid
 temp_dir: /tmp/islandora_bagger_temp
 output_dir: /home/mark/islandora_bagger

 # Whether or not to zip up the Bag.
-One of false, zip, or tgz.
+One of false, 'zip', or 'tgz'.
+# serialize: zip
 serialize: false

 # Include Internal-Sender-Identifier and Bagging-Date tags.